JetSetIlly/Gopher2600/README.md

 # Gopher2600

 `Gopher2600` is an emulator for the Atari 2600 written in the Go language.
-The accuracy of the emulation is very high and the 6507, TIA and RIOT chips are well represented.
+The accuracy of the emulation is very high and the 6507, TIA and RIOT chips appear to operate without bugs.
+Certainly, there are no known outstanding issues with any of the emulated chips.

+It compare favourably with `Stella` except for [speed](#performance) and final project polish.

 The key features of the emulator:

 * [Support for many of the known cartridge formats](#supported-cartridge-formats)
 * Emulation of the [ARM7TDMI](#arm7tdmi-emulation) as found in the `Harmony` cartridge